 What are fringe benefits?

 Fringe benefits are additional benefits or compensation on top of an employee’s regular salary or wages for work they do.
 Sometimes known as “perks,” fringe benefits can include a variety of things from employee stock options to company cars.
-Besides making your employees happy, most fringe benefits are taxable (note, we didn’t say all) and must be included in Forms W-2 and 940
+Many fringe benefits are taxable (note, we didn’t say all) and, as such must be reported on Forms W-2 and 940

 Check out the IRS' Employer's Tax Guide to Fringe Benefits, for more information.